microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 ---
 title: "Microsoft Graph Call Records API FAQ"
-description: "Find answers to frequently asked questions about Microsoft Call Records API and Call Records notification feed."
+description: "Find answers to frequently asked questions about the call records API and call records notification feed in Microsoft Graph."
 author: "MirraRaine"
 ms.localizationpriority: high
 ms.subservice: "cloud-communications"
 ---

-# Microsoft Graph Call Records API frequently asked questions
+# Microsoft Graph call records API FAQ

+This topic provides answers to frequently asked quesstions about the call records API in Microsoft Graph.

-## What is the Microsoft Graph Call Records API?
+## What is the Microsoft Graph call records API?

-The Microsoft Graph Call Records API (Call Records API) offers usage and diagnostic insights for calls and online meetings that occur within your organization when using Microsoft Teams or Skype for Business.
-Organizations, also referred to as "tenants," can use the Call Records API to subscribe to, list, retrieve call records by call IDs, and to look up calls for a participant.
+The Microsoft Graph call records API offers usage and diagnostic insights for calls and online meetings that occur within your organization when using Microsoft Teams or Skype for Business.
+Organizations, also referred to as "tenants", can use the call records API to subscribe to, list, retrieve call records by call IDs, and look up calls for a participant.
 For more information, see [Working with the call records API in Microsoft Graph](/graph/api/resources/callrecords-api-overview).

-## Which permission is required to use the Call Records API?
+## Which permission is required to use the call records API?

 Your application needs the **CallRecords.Read.All** permission to access call records in Microsoft Graph.
 An administrator must grant this permission to the application.
 For more information, see [Microsoft Graph permissions reference](permissions-reference.md).

-## Can I use delegated permissions with the Call Records API?
+## Can I use delegated permissions with the call records API?

-No, the Call Records API doesn't support delegated permissions.
+No, the call records API doesn't support delegated permissions.

-## Why can't I use delegated permissions with the Call Records API?
+## Why can't I use delegated permissions with the call records API?

-You can't use delegated permissions because there's no way to limit **CallRecords.Read.All** permission to specific calls or users because the application permission is granted at the organization level, not the individual user level.
+You can't use delegated permissions because there's no way to limit **CallRecords.Read.All** permission to specific calls or users.
+The application permission is granted at the organization level, not the individual user level.

-## How do I request a call record using the Microsoft Call Records API?
+## How do I request a call record using the call records API?

 To request a call record, you need to make a `GET` request to the `/communications/callRecords/{id}` endpoint, where `{id}` is the unique identifier of your call.
-Ensure you have the **CallRecords.Read.All** permission and include the Authorization header with a valid bearer token.
+Make sure that you have the **CallRecords.Read.All** permission and include the Authorization header with a valid bearer token.
 For more information, see [Get callRecord documentation](/graph/api/callrecords-callrecord-get).

 ## Where can I find the call IDs of the calls that occurred in my organization?